 Proposed nuclear facility – NB Power’s ARC-100 Project at the Point Lepreau Nuclear Generating Station site

-On December 22, 2022, the Canadian Minister of Environment and Climate Change responded to a designation request for the project and concluded that the project did not warrant designation pursuant to subsection 9(1) of the Impact Assessment Act.
-The proposal will undergo a comprehensive EIA by the Government of New Brunswick and an environmental protection review by the CNSC, under the Nuclear Safety and Control Act.
-In June 2023, NB Power applied for a licence to prepare site to construct one ARC-100 reactor at the Point Lepreau nuclear generating site.
+In December 2022, the federal Minister of Environment and Climate Change responded to a designation request for the project and concluded that the project did not warrant designation pursuant to subsection 9(1) of the Impact Assessment Act.

 Location: | Point Lepreau, Maces Bay, New Brunswick |